Topic "Hygiene" in Arabic - total 23 documentsTitle: BBQ food safety (video)

 Summary: Everyone loves a BBQ, but no one likes getting food poisoning So follow these simple tips to make you BBQ a hit: 1.
 Keep all food cold and covered until ready to be used 2.
 Use different plates and utensils for raw and cooked foods 3.
 Make sure all meats are cooked right the way through so juices run clear 4.
 Continually replace dips and salads if they’ve been out of the fridge for long 5.
-Keep food cool and covered when not being severed 6.
-And don’t keep left overs if they’ve been out of the fridge for more than two hours
+Keep food cool and covered when not being served 6.
+Don’t keep left overs if they’ve been out of the fridge for more than two hours

 Summary: A video to help community groups and not-for profit groups understand what they need to do to ensure the provision of safe food at their fundraising event.

-Title: Cooler food safety
+Title: Cooler food safety (video)

 Summary: Coolers are a great way to transport your food and drinks, but a poorly packed cooler is also a great way to get sick.
 So follow these simple steps: